Getting ready on the morning of your wedding

 The space you get ready in is key to a calm and easy morning.
 Where will prep be?
 Is it at your venue?
 Have you seen the room?
 Is it big enough for how many people you’ll have with you?
 How bright is it?

 If you’re not getting ready at the venue, I sometimes recommend an AirBnB rather than a hotel.
 The reason for this is most AirBnB’s will be built for people to live in, they’re homes.
 This generally means they tend to be airier, brighter and better designed for people moving around them.
 You know exactly what the space you’re getting is.
 Hotels are often designed to squeeze as many rooms for as many different customers as possible.
 Small windows, dingy lighting (designed for people sleeping or close to sleeping) and you can’t always guarantee which room or where in the hotel it will be.
 (This isn’t always the case though, I have covered prep in some absolutely beautiful hotel suites too!)
+If you’re getting married in London, I’m happy to recommend hotels for different ceremony venues!

 The other aspect is keeping the space clear.
 Now this is a divisive point.
 Some photographers say keeping everything tidy is so important or it’ll ruin photos.
 But for some, bottles of Prosecco strewn across the floor or Sainsbury’s bags with all your most important possessions around the place is just what reality is.
 That is what your morning was like - you don’t have to pretend otherwise if you’re not bothered.
 The key here, is you do what you want to do.
 (Oh and if you do want it kept clean and tidy, make sure to delegate that task to a friend!)